Local Culture and Places of Interest:

 The Refuge de l'Arche in Château-Gontier has a story to tell about its animals; injured, sick, maltreated or abandoned - they are given a new life at the refuge when they cannot go back to their original environment.
 You will see, for example, the largest group of baboons in the world.
 Over 14 hectares, all was created (observation posts, overhangs, terraces) so that you can get close to the 850 animals (250 species) and take photos of them.

 There are a number of excellent fishing rivers: the Mayenne, the Erve, the Vaige, the Taude, the Treulon, the Ouette, the Oudon, and more anonymous or not well known ones, however also full of fish.
-Almost each town has its own lake, deep, well kept and restocked with fish for each fishing season.
+Almost each town has its own deep lake that is well kept and restocked with fish for each fishing season.
 Daily fishing permits can be purchased on request.

 If you would like more information about other places of interest please contact us by email.